 Staycations became a thing about twenty years ago.
-While at first, the idea was cute, today most of us think staycations are kind of silly.
+While at first, the idea was cute, today most of us think staycations are kind of funky.
 Seriously, who wants to bum around their hometown acting like a tourist?!
 We want to escape snooze-ville, not visit its museums.

 And it’s even harder when “everyone” in our orbit flies off to a cool destination.
 Like last month.
 My niece visited Thailand to bathe elephants at an elephant sanctuary; a friend enrolled her 17-year-old son and herself in a French language class in Paris; and another friend took her 13-year-old to Portugal.

 So, yeah, staying home and calling it a vacation?
 Blah.

 But then a short, yet truly annoying trip rolled my way.
 I’d envisioned relaxing days with my family, and instead the trip turned into a hot-sticky, expensive mess.

 On the long car ride home I got to thinking, what precisely do I love about vacations?
 I mean, I’m a major cruise-lover, but getting on and off a ship along with the gazillion other laborious activities kept me off the seas of late.

 I know that a fabulous vacation is rooted in having successfully interrupted our daily routine.
 I simply needed to take a microscope to the idea of interrupting one’s life.
 Here’s the crux of it: say you cruise Alaska 365 days out of the year, and see brown bear after brown bear and orca after orca.
 Hard to believe, but after your 400th brown bear you won’t care that much.
 And therein lies my point.

 Anytime you or I consciously interrupt our routines or patterns in a positive way, we get a jolt of excitement.
 Consider disrupting your routine by trying a new-to-you library, walking the dog on a different trail, or trying a new yoga teacher.

 When it comes to vacationing, what do you love most of all?